vmware/ansible-for-nsxt/README.md

 To test the Ansible modules or see examples of playbooks, please put the respective playbook from unit_tests folder to the base folder and run the ansible-playbook.

 Please note that you must specify the correct vmware args in order to successfully update the resources.

-# Interoperability

-The following versions of NSX are supported:

- * NSX-T 2.4
- * Ansible 2.8.1

 # Contributing